How we test coffee machines

 - How well does the coffee machine make espresso?

 - Can it froth milk?
-If so, can it make a superb cappuccino or latte?
+If so, can it make a superb cappuccino?

 - Does it work quickly, or will making coffee take forever?